opennetworkinglab/aether-docs/onramp/start.rst

    $ make aether-k8s-install

+Note that the Ansible playbooks triggered by this (and other) make targets will output red results from time-to-time (indicating an exception or failure), but as long as Ansible keeps progressing through the playbook, such output can be safely ignored.

 Once the playbook completes, executing ``kubectl`` will show the ``kube-system`` namespace running, with output looking something like the following: